foreverphoenix/the-phoenix-flavour/content/lotf/documentation/_index.md

 For interiors I combined [Relighting Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/8586) with its lightbulb adjustments and fixes with [Ambiance](https://www.nexusmods.com/skyrimspecialedition/mods/46383).
 Together these two mods tone down vanilla's often overly bright interiors, again without making them unplayable, as well as reduce the ambient light without actual sources.

+---

+Since LOTF 2.0, you also have the option to swap the weather overhaul to [Obsidian Weathers and Seasons](https://www.nexusmods.com/skyrimspecialedition/mods/12125) and/or the ENB preset to [The Truth ENB](https://www.afkmods.com/index.php?/files/file/2241-the-truth-enb/).
+They look absolutely stunning together, arguably more an overhaul of vanilla than Wander which puts stronger emphasis on colours.
+Please refer to the [Weather & ENB](/lotf/customisation/weather-enb/) customisation page if you're interested in giving Obsidian/Truth a shot.

 ### Textures & Meshes

 This section was the hardest one for me to limit myself.
 In my personal opinion, there are two choices when starting to replace textures in Skyrim: Either stick strictly to the vanilla style using primarily upscaled textures, or go all in with hundreds of hand-made, high-quality textures.
 Naturally, I went with the latter for Legends of the Frost and chose [Project Clarity](https://www.nexusmods.com/skyrimspecialedition/users/34739755?tab=user+files) and [Skyrim Realistic Overhaul](https://www.moddb.com/mods/skyrim-realistic-overhaul) to make up the bulk of the replaced textures (and the overall filesize).

 (If you are wondering why vanilla textures were not an option, watch [this video](https://youtu.be/nHkCJcUJkTM).)

 Beyond these major overhauls, I elected to add only those mods that I consider absolutely essential for fixing various eye sores.
 This includes [Static Mesh Improvement Mod](https://www.nexusmods.com/skyrimspecialedition/mods/659) and [Blended Roads](https://www.nexusmods.com/skyrimspecialedition/mods/8834) as well as [Majestic Mountains](https://www.nexusmods.com/skyrimspecialedition/mods/11052).
-Water was hugely improved by [Cathedral Water Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/22962).
+Water was hugely improved by [Realistic Water Two](https://www.nexusmods.com/skyrimspecialedition/mods/2182).

 Most flora-related textures are covered by [Cathedral - Plants](https://www.nexusmods.com/skyrimspecialedition/mods/26104) and [Cathedral - Mushrooms](https://www.nexusmods.com/skyrimspecialedition/mods/26103).
 I did add [Enhanced Vanilla Trees](https://www.nexusmods.com/skyrimspecialedition/mods/11008) to the mix, using the lush version for improved meshes and textures, and vastly improved LOD resources, but with the same colours as vanilla trees.
 With [HD Vanilla Tree Bark - ESRGAN AI Upscale](https://www.nexusmods.com/skyrimspecialedition/mods/37890), their bark textures were significantly improved.

-I considered sticking with vanilla grass, but eventually opted for [Skyrim Flora Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/2154) grass instead.
-It is close in style to vanilla (more sparse than most other grass overhauls) while looking noticably better in many places.
+LOTF's current grass overhaul is from [Enhanced Landscape](https://www.nexusmods.com/skyrimspecialedition/mods/18162).
+Note that the rest of the Enhanced Landscapes package is not included.
+Its grass module matches Skyrim's original style beautifully and has some great visual synergy with Skyrim Realistic Overhaul's landscape textures.

 ### Character Appearance